 Encrypt Data Transmission.

-Data encryptions may be an option to consider.
-Try to avoid using Wi-Fi networks as they may permit interception of data.
+Data encryption may be an option to consider.
+Try to avoid using WiFi networks as they may permit interception of data.

 Manage Use of Portable Media.

-If a data breach occurs, it is important that the healthcare organization tries to quickly reduce the potential damage and reduce the flow and distribution of data.
-React immediately and carefully follow the breach incident response plan and determine the nature of the problem.
-Outside forensic computer investigators and a privacy lawyer (aka Breach Coach) could be beneficial to the organization.
-Some forensic service vendors also can assist with data recovery and restoration.
+If a data breach occurs, it is important that the healthcare organization quickly reduces the potential damage and limits the flow and distribution of data.
+React immediately and carefully follow the breach incident response plan to determine the nature of the problem.
+Engaging outside forensic computer investigators and a privacy lawyer (also known as a Breach Coach) could be beneficial to the organization.
+Some forensic service vendors can also assist with data recovery and restoration.

 Refrences